warc0s/llm-storyteller/README.md

 ### 3. **Generate Story**

-Click on the "✨ Generate Story" button.
+Click on the "✨ Generar Historia" button.
 The app will process your inputs through the selected models to create your story.

 ![Generate Button](https://github.com/warc0s/llm-storyteller/blob/main/images/button.png)